+Empower.
 Methodist University graduates are leaders in virtually every field—they are educators, musicians, business owners, doctors, golf professionals, ministers, lawyers, community leaders, and almost anything else you can imagine.
-Methodist University empowers you to do more by offering a broad range of academic, extracurricular, and career opportunities.
+Methodist University empowers you to do more by offering such a broad range of academic, extracurricular, and career opportunities.

 “I am investing in my education and my future, and Methodist is investing in me by giving me countless opportunities for growth, networking, and community engagement.”